 Matrix Multiplication

-Directions: Using the digits 1-9, each only once, fill in the blanks to create the smallest possible value for a.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each blank to create the smallest possible value for a.

 Hint